-Lo, now ye have heard his whole holy sermon together, by which he teacheth us that a true member of Christ's church doth both ever sin and never sin.
-But as for the one part, that the true members of Christ do sin... we shall not much trouble him with the proof; albeit in that he saith that every true member sinneth and ever sinneth (as he saith in more places than one), if he take "sin" for actual sin (as he must here take it, or else he speaketh 35 little to the purpose), men might peradventure lay a block or twain in his way, that would break his shins ere he leapt over it.
+Lo, now ye have heard his whole holy sermon together, by which he teacheth us that a true member of Christ's church doth both ever 30 sin and never sin.
+But as for the one part, that the true members of Christ do sin we shall not much trouble him with the proof; albeit in that he saith that every true member sinneth and ever sinneth (as he saith in more places than one), if he take "sin" for actual sin (as he must here take it, or else he speaketh 35 little to the purpose), men might peradventure lay a block or twain in his way, that would break his shins ere he leapt over it.
 But letting that part pass, let us see how he proveth the other: that a true member of Christ's church sinneth not.
-Lo, thus he proveth it...
+Lo, thus he proveth it 40

-Furthermore, he that hath this faith cannot sin, and therefore cannot be deceived with damnable errors.
-More Here he telleth us that no member of the elect church of his 5 faith can be deceived with any damnable error-and proveth it by that none of them can sin.
-And indeed it followeth: He cannot sin; ergo, he cannot be damnably deceived, since every damnable error is sin.
-But now let us see how he proveth his antecedent, that 10 no man having that faith can sin.
-He proveth it thus...
-Tyndale For by this faith we be born of God.
-Now, he that is born of God cannot sin, "for his seed dwelleth in him; and he cannot, therefore, sin, because he is born of God" [the third chapter of the First 15 Epistle of John].
-Which seed is the Holy Ghost, that keeps a man's heart from consenting to sin.
-And therefore it is a false conclusion that M. More holdeth, that a man may have a right faith joined with all kinds of abomination and sin.
-More 20 Consider now, good reader, that Tyndale telleth us here three things, to prove thereby that whoso get once the faith that Saint Peter confessed can never sin after.
-The first is that by that faith we be born of God.
-The second is that whoso is born of God hath the seed of God in him.
-25 The third is that whoso have the seed of God in him cannot sin.
-Upon these three he concludeth that whoso get once that faith can never sin after.
-Let us now consider the first, where he saith that by faith we be 30 born of God.
-And therein dare we be bold to tell him that though it be true that by faith we be born of God, as he now saith, yet is it where he would make us ween that because we be born of God and false that by only faith we be born of God-as he falsely meaneth, and in many places as falsely for truth affirmeth, by only faith!
+Tyndale

+Furthermore, he that hat n this faith cannot sin, and therefore cannot

+be deceived with damnal ble errors.

+More

+Here he telleth us that r no member of the elect church of his 5

+faith can be deceived with a any damnable error-and proveth it

+by that none of them can sin.
+And indeed it followeth: He cannot

+sin; ergo, he cannot be dam nably deceived, since every damnable

+error is sin.
+But now let us see how he proveth his antecedent, that

+no man having that faith ca n sin.
+He proveth it thus 10

+- -

+Tyndale

+orn of God.
+Now, he that is born of God cannot

+h in him; and he cannot, therefore,

+f God" [the third chapter of the First 15

+seed is the Holy Ghost, that keeps a man's sin.
+And therefore it is a false conclusion 15

+at a man may have a right faith joined

+with all kinds of abomin

+More 20

+Consider now, good reader, that Tyndale telleth us here three

+t whoso get once the faith that Saint

+Peter confessed can never s

+• faith we be born of God.
+The second

+d hath the seed of God in him.

+The third is that whoso have the seed of God in him cannot 25

+sin.

+ncludeth that whoso get once that faith

+can never sin after.

+Let us now consider the e first, where he saith that by faith we be

+born of God.
+And therein dare we be bold to tell him that though

+it be true that by faith we be born of God, as he now saith, yet is it

+We are not born of God false that by only faith we be born of

+by only faith!
+God-as he falsely meaneth, and in many

+places as falsely for truth affirmeth,

+where he would make us w een that because we be born of God and 35